Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

-The price of blockspace is determined by the market equilibrum of supply and demand.
+The price of blockspace is determined by the market equilibrium of supply and demand.
 Demand force is the users willing to transact and supply is the miners producing the blockspace.
-Transations that are actually included represent the current equilibrium.
+Transactions that are actually included represent the current equilibrium.

 ---v

 ## Market Emergence

 #### _Fee Market_